kstarzyk/cphotography/README.md

 *DISCLAIMER*: It's student project.
 DON'T treat it as reference of good code or how to 'make things done' in any way, please!

 You can use both python and python3.
-Scroll down to see effects
+Scroll down to see effects.

 ## Dependencies
 - PIL